 Timeline

-This session will focus on strategies for developing a competitive NSF CAREER Award, with emphasis on the broader impacts and education plan.
+This workshop will cover the history of the BI criterion, provide strategies for conceptualizing, developing, implementing, and evaluating BI activities.
+This session will also focus on strategies for developing a competitive NSF CAREER Award, with an emphasis on BI and the education plan.

-This interactive workshop will introduce the concept of a broader impacts identity and walk investigators through a process for starting to define BI identity.
+This session will introduce the concept of a BI identity and be a hands-on-workshop that guides investigators through a process for starting to define BI identity.
+This session will also discuss the ARIS Broader Impacts Toolkit, including a planning checklist and BI Wizard.

 Registration